Chiang Been-huang

-Chiang Been-huang (蔣丙煌 (Jiǎng Bǐnghuáng)) is a Taiwanese politician.
+Chiang Been-huang (蔣丙煌 (Jiǎng Bǐnghuáng)) is a Taiwanese food scientist.
 He served as the Minister of Health and Welfare from 22 October 2014 to 20 May 2016.

-Early life
+Education

-Chiang obtained his bachelor's degree in biology from Fu-Jen Catholic University in 1975.
-He continued his study in meat science at the doctoral degree from the University of Illinois at Urbana–Champaign in the United States and graduated with a master's degree in 1979.
-He obtained his doctoral degree in food science from the same university in 1983.
+Chiang graduated from Fu-Jen Catholic University with a Bachelor of Science (B.S.) in biology in 1975.
+He then completed graduate studies in the United States at the University of Illinois Urbana-Champaign, where he earned a Master of Science (M.S.) in meat science in 1979 and his Ph.D. in food science and food chemistry in 1983.
+His doctoral dissertation was titled, "Process Engineering Characteristics of the Hollow Fiber Ultrafiltration of Skimmilk," and was completed under professors Munir Cheryan and Robert McL.
+Whitney.

 Early career

 He had been a lecturer and associate professor of the Institute of Food Science and Technology at National Taiwan University (NTU) in 1983-1988 and has become a professor since then.
 He became the director of the institute in 1991-1997 and also the dean of the College of Bioresources and Agriculture of NTU in 2004–2005.

 Minister without Portfolio

 Chiang was named the Minister without Portfolio in February 2014 and took office a month later.
 He was assigned to oversee the health and welfare-related affairs, including disease prevention and control, medicine, sanitation and national food safety policies.